Skip to Content

 Magnesium deficiency: Yellowing of lower leaves between the veins.
 Add organic compost with magnesium, lime, or Epsom to the soil.

-To overcome nutrient deficiencies, you can either use fertilizers or organic food for the plants.
+You can use fertilizers or organic food for plants to overcome nutrient deficiencies.
 You can read more about soil nutrients and fertilizers in our extensive article.

 Another reason for yellow or discolored leaves is disease or fungus.
-If your plant has blotchy leaves with yellow patches, deformed stems, and discolored flowers, it has a viral infection.
+It has a viral infection if your plant has blotchy leaves with yellow patches, deformed stems, and discolored flowers.

 Some of the diseases are incurable and can spread to other nearby plants.